mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 ![PercentileGraph](PercentileGraph.jpg)

 **NEXT STEPS**

-Once I finalize my results next week I'll be able to add meaningful graphs and a conclusion section.

 **_In the graphs below, I have taken the average phylogenetic diversity achieved from each generation and plotted it over time (generations)._**